anchvo/pp3-pressure-watch/README.md

 - Log in to GitHub and create repository
 - Use the [Code Institute Project 3 Template](https://github.com/Code-Institute-Org/p3-template).
 - Use the code to set up workspace on GitPod or preferred workspace
+- Optional: fork or clone the repository by creating a new branch

 ### Google Sheets and Google Cloud